MIRU-Committee/miru2024/content/sponsor.en.md

 - Corporate participants can attend the main conference, corporate exhibitions, and sponsor events.
 Individual registration is required for presenters who will give oral, poster, or demonstration presentations at the conference.
 - If you wish to increase the number of participants in the corporate exhibition or corporate event, please register separately as an individual or as a corporate participant.

-Corporate Exhibits
+Exhibits

 - Corporate exhibits will be held on August 7 and 8.
 August 6 and August 9 are for logistics and setup.
+- The size of the desk is 1800 cm wide, 600 cm deep and 700 cm high.
+- The name board will be 900 cm wide and 200 cm high with monochrome printing.
 - Free Wi-Fi will be available at the venue, but we cannot guarantee stable communication.
 If you require a stable network environment for your exhibit, please make your own arrangements.
 - If you require more power than is provided as the standard plan, please provide details on application.
-- If you wish to install a display as an option, we will provide one for an additional fee of 99,000 yen.
-Display specifications are 32" with HDMI connection.
+- We will provide an optional display for an additional fee of 99,000 yen for platinum and gold sponsors.
+The display size is 55'' for the platinum sponsor and 42'' for the gold sponsor.
+Please contact us for the details.

 ### Sponsor event